 In the event of clinical evidence of ongoing uncontrolled bleeding please refer to the Massive Transfusion Protocol (MTP), Obstetric Haemorrhage and Paediatric Massive Transfusion Protocol, available on MICROGUIDE.
-All other requests for fresh frozen plasma, cryoprecipitate, platelets and clotting factor concentrates must be authorised by Haematology Medical Staff.
+All other requests for fresh frozen plasma, cryoprecipitate, platelets and clotting factor concentrates must be authorised by Haematology Medical Staff, except in the case of paediatric / ICU consultants requesting platelets.